AlinaTr/AlinaTr/README.md

+![Manual and Software Testing](5.gif)

-### Hi there 👋, Alina Trandafir
+# Hi there 👋, I'm Alina
 #### Manual and Software Testing
-![Manual and Software Testing](5.gif)

 I'm Alina from Romania, and I'm a Software Tester.
 I am really passionate about learning new techniques and frameworks used in software testing.
 I am also learning Python, Java, and SQL.
 My goal is to take my knowledge to the next level, and continuously learn and improve to become a mid-level software tester in 2 years.

+## Skills and Experience:
+* 👩🏼‍💻 Python
+* 👩🏻‍💻 Java
+* 🗄 SQL
+* 💻 API, BDD, Unittest
+* 📱 Flas, Django

-Skills: Python, Java, SQL, API Testing BDD, Unittest, Flask, Django
+Skills: Python, Java, SQL, API, BDD, Unittest, Flask, Django

 - 🔭 I’m currently working on New testing projects.
 - 🌱 I’m currently learning Django, Flask